 ANALYSE TRENDS IN SENTIMENT ACROSS A BROAD RANGE OF TOPICS AND THEMES

 From collaboration and ethics to people and performance, we can start to build up specific agile dictionaries to enable the AI-based system to track sentiment around quality processes or agile working practices.
 We can locate differences or correlations between what teams are saying in structured surveys and what they seem to be saying in unstructured conversations.

-Organisations that use both Teams and Slack can, for the first time, compare the engagement between those platforms and look at trends in engagement across different departments, teams and channels.
+Organisations that use both Teams and Slack can, for the first time, compare the engagement between those platforms to understand how they are being used and look at trends in engagement across different departments, teams and channels.

 As these communication tools are rolled out across organisations we often hear, anecdotally, that they are “changing the way our organisation communicates”.
 Whilst that is true, most companies don’t have a handle on how that is happening, what the real impact is and what insights they can draw from these tools in order to drive meaningful change.

 This is why the addition of Systems Intelligence to the AMI is so exciting, not only will it enhance your ability to improve the behaviours and culture of an agile engineering team, but it will help the wider organisation to adopt this culture, driving a successful agile transformation.